 You knew it was going to be a strange year when the mayor of Victoria climbed into the Cougars bench to demand coach Pat Ginnell stop the “mindless animal behaviour” in the first game of the season.
 1975-76 was the most controversial year in Cougars franchise history.
-Throughout the season, there were numerous incidents such as players walking out on the team, two coaching changes, numerous violent brawls, player suspensions and assault charges.
+There were numerous controversial incidents throughout the season.
+The Cougars had players walking out on the team, two coaching changes, numerous violent brawls, player suspensions and assault charges.

 Coming off a first overall finish in the previous season, the Cougars went into training camp with high expectations.
 Although many key players graduated, including WCHL leading scorer Mel Bridgman and WCHL top defenseman Rick Lapointe, they still had a stacked roster.
-Dan Lucas, Gord Roberts and Curt Fraser were among the top pro prospects in all of junior hockey plus they still had proven veterans such as Jim Gustafson, Tim Williams, Al Hill and acquired Jeff McDill from Flin Flon.
+Dan Lucas, Gord Roberts and Curt Fraser were among the top pro prospects in junior hockey.
+They also had proven veterans such as Jim Gustafson, Tim Williams, Al Hill and acquired Jeff McDill from Flin Flon.

 Pollen said Monday he is determined to bring to a halt what he termed “the mindless animal behaviour” he witnessed and he made several recommendations to counter the violence.

 The mayor said he will suggest a meeting between Ginnell and Jack Morgan director of community services and arena manager to discuss possible moves.

 If that doesn’t work out, Pollen said the Cougars might be denied use of the arena.